Husayn-Esmail/CleanCodePythonWebScrapeAPI/README.md

 matching element, then the last element should be returned from the API.

 I have decided to use fastapi because I think it will be faster than django This API is written in python and has been written by Husayn Esmail.
+I of course got help from stackoverflow and youtube as well as the fastapi tutorial.
+I will leave links where I can about where I got the code from/what resources I used.
 I also decided to use sqlite because while it would be better to use postgres for production, I did not intend to use it for production.
 In any case, switching to postgres should be relatively easy if that is desired.
 I opted against using a file to store data because files get messy.
 I recommend deleting the current database file so that none of the existing entries conflict with what is being tested.

 The endpoint for this is http://localhost:8080/form, the port can be changed in start.sh by changing the port environment variable.

 The due date for this project is May 11, 2022.

-LIMITATIONS:
+### [LIMITATIONS]:
 The limitations of this project is that it cannot reach into iframes.
 Nor can it deal with authentication and complexities like that.